XnonXte/PortalGuessr-Bot/README.md

 ## Self-hosting the bot

-Hosting the bot would be as simple as changing the token argument inside the `bot.run()` function, then launch launch.bat for an easy startup.
-Download the release version if available.
+Hosting the bot would be as simple as changing the token argument inside the `bot.run()` function, then launch `launch.bat` for an easy startup.
+Download release version if available.